fuadyassin/dztr_param/README.md

 # DZTR Parameter Library

-The `dztr_param` library provides functionalities to process and analyze dam data, including percentile calculations and CSV creation.
-It is designed to streamline the handling of hydrological data and assist in generating necessary output files for further analysis.
+The `dztr_param` library provides functionalities to process and analyze reservoir storage, inflow, and release data, including percentile calculations and CSV creation.
+It is designed to have all parameterization needed for dztr model for GrandID dams as long as data avaialbe for it.
+And then generating necessary output files for further analysis in hydrological model run.

 ## Features